Anthurium hookeri

 Anthurium hookeri, commonly called a bird's nest anthurium, is a species of flowering plant in the genus Anthurium.
 Anthurium hookeri possesses some unique features which include, short internodes, dense roots, and lanceolate cataphylls.
 The leaves have triangular to D-shaped petioles 2–9 cm long, are rosulate, 10–26 cm wide, 35–89 cm long.
 The leaves exhibit a scalariforme venation and supervolute vernation.
 Covering the leaves are tiny black glandular punctuates.
 The berries produced by the plant are white.

-Previously categorized in Anthurium sect.
+Previously categorized in the Anthurium sect.
 Pachyneurium which has superficially similar species, its colloquial name refers to the upright, nest-like appearance of its foliage.
-Specimens sold in the houseplant trade are almost always hybrids and not the species.
+Specimens sold in the houseplant trade are almost always hybrids, not species.